SandZn/webpack-configure/README.md

 * **application** _Object_

-  Settings about the languages and frameworks used in this project.
+  Settings about the languages and frameworks used in this project

 * **application.languages** _Object_